Hakush/GNU-journals/DebianJournal.md

 ## Driver Installation, Issues & Fixes

 * Installed NVIDIA drivers via Synaptic (`firmware-nvidia-gsp 550`) (OPTIONAL, its not confirmed that this is neccessary in any way)
-* Broke system trying `nvidia-smi` → fixed by purging NVIDIA, reinstalling Nouveau how to purge nvidia and reinstall Nouveau video driver:
+* Broke system trying `nvidia-smi` → fixed by purging NVIDIA, reinstalling Nouveau.
+  * How to purge nvidia and reinstall Nouveau video driver:
   ```bash
    # ENTER TERMINAL INSTANCE: CTRL + ALT + F3
    sudo apt purge nvidia-smi